Ex-VW director says could sue Piech over diesel claims

-FRANKFURT Berthold Huber, who served on Volkswagen's (VOWG_p.DE) supervisory board executive committee until November 2015, said he was not informed by then-Chairman Ferdinand Piech about VW's diesel emissions cheating in the United States.
+FRANKFURT Feb 8 Berthold Huber, who served on Volkswagen's supervisory board executive committee until November 2015, said he was not informed by then-Chairman Ferdinand Piech about VW's diesel emissions cheating in the United States.

 "I can swear in any court in the world that Piech did not talk to me about the matter, neither in person nor in a group of people.
 I reserve the right to take legal action against Ferdinand Piech," Huber, a former head of the powerful IG Metall trade union, said on Wednesday.